Where We Stand: STEM Education

 Improving Opportunities in STEM

-There are many ways to increase women’s and girls’ engagement in STEM:
+There are many ways to create a lifelong pathway of opportunity for women and girls in STEM:

 - Emphasize STEM skills in early education, K–12, and higher education.

 - Cultivate girls’ achievement by exposing them to female role models in STEM and encouraging high school girls to take calculus, physics, chemistry, computer science, and engineering classes.